Related Concepts

 • Vetting: A screening process where applicants' backgrounds are examined to establish the risk they pose to an organization

-• Threat modeling: Process of reviewing, improving, and testing the security protocols
+• Threat modeling: The Process of reviewing, improving, and testing the security protocols

 • Bug bounty program: Allows a company to offer a reward for anyone who discovers a security vulnerability in the company’s systems

-• Malicious formatted package: Collection of data improperly formatted that an application is unable to identify causing crashing or slowing down in the functions
+• Maliciously formatted package: Collection of data improperly formatted that an application is unable to identify, causing the crashing or slowing down of the functions

 • Cryptocurrency: Digital money that can be used to buy goods and services, using strong encryption techniques to secure online transactions